Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Bump functions and blid maps

-The $ C^{k,\alpha} $ blid maps play the same role as bump functions to truncate a map; for more details, see \cite{BR17}.
-So in this paper, one can use $ C^{k,\alpha} $ blid maps instead of $ C^{k,\alpha} $ bump functions where needed (particularly \autoref{thm:fake1} and \autoref{thm:fake2}), which makes our results also hold in the space $ X $ listed in (i) $ \sim $ (iii).
+$ C^{k,\alpha} $ blid maps are used to truncate maps in the same way as bump functions do; for more details, see \cite{BR17}.
+So in this paper, one can use $ C^{k,\alpha} $ blid maps instead of $ C^{k,\alpha} $ bump functions where needed (in particular, in \autoref{thm:fake1} and \autoref{thm:fake2}), which makes our results applicable to the spaces listed in \textbf{(a)}--\textbf{(c)}.